Virginia Graham: Career

 After World War II, Graham wrote scripts for radio soap operas such as Stella Dallas, Our Gal Sunday and Backstage Wife.
 She hosted her first radio talk show in 1951.
 Graham was a panelist on the DuMont panel show Where Was I?
 (1952–53).
 She succeeded Margaret Truman in 1956 as cohost of the NBC radio show Weekday, teamed with Mike Wallace.

+She played "Mrs.Walter" in "The Love Boat" S2 E16 storyline "Second Chance" which aired 1/26/1979.
 In 1982, Graham played fictional talk show host Stella Stanton in the final episodes of the soap opera Texas.

 She was described by writer Howard Thompson in The New York Times as "a bright, alert, talkative woman of ripe, tart-edged candor."
 Another writer, Richard L. Coe, said she looked like "Sophie Tucker doing a Carol Channing performance."

 Graham, a cancer survivor, was a fundraiser for the American Cancer Society.
 A former smoker, she denounced smoking, but when asked on her program what she would do if she knew that the world would end tomorrow, she confessed that she would smoke.

 Graham died of a heart attack on December 22, 1998.